Ángela Jeria

-Ángela Margarita Jeria Gómez (22 August 19262 July 2020) was a Chilean archaeologist.
-Mother of the President of Chile Michelle Bachelet, she was the wife of the Chilean Air Force Brigadier General Alberto Bachelet, who died after being tortured during the dictatorship of Augusto Pinochet.
+Ángela Margarita Jeria Gómez (22 August 1926 – 2 July 2020) was a Chilean archaeologist.
+Mother of the former President of Chile Michelle Bachelet, she was the wife of the Chilean Air Force Brigadier General Alberto Bachelet, who died after being tortured during the dictatorship of Augusto Pinochet.
 Jeria served informally in the role of first lady during the first Bachelet government, accompanying her daughter to several official functions.
 Her official protocolary role was "Director of the Sociocultural Area of the Presidency".

 Biography

 Family and youth

 Born on 22 August 1926 in Talca, Chile, Jeria Gómez was the daughter of Máximo Jeria Johnson (1892–1964) and Ángela Gómez Zamora (1893–1935).
 She was the granddaughter of Máximo Jeria Chacón, the first Chilean agricultural engineer.

 In 1945 she married Alberto Bachelet in Temuco.
 They had two children: Alberto (13 October 1946 – 26 May 2001) and Verónica Michelle (born 29 September 1951).

 Jeria worked for several years for the University of Chile, at the Editorial Universitaria (1948–1958) and in the Office of Budget and Finances of the university.

 After becoming Director of Finances of the university, she decided to study archaeology at the same university in 1969.